Water Deer Senses

 I'm not aware of any data for any deer species, but the tapetum of domestic cats is believed to improve their night vision by about 44% and, given some of the high-speed pursuits that take place at night in (what is to us) complete darkness or moonlight during the rut, their nocturnal vision must be significantly better than ours.
 Certainly, I have numerous trailcam and thermal videos of water deer chasing at speed in (to my eyes) near pitch blackness.
 Through a thermal scope I have seen deer watch others chasing several tens of metres away in (again to me) darkness, moving their heads to keep pace with the action, which again suggests water deer have reasonable night vision.

 Katharina Mangold-Wirz, in her 1966 German paper to Acta Anatomica, gave the brain weight of the water deer as around 53 grams (1.9 oz.) and, according to Valerius Geist in his 1998 opus, Deer of the World, the brain mass of water deer is relatively low, at 13.6 g/wtkg0.56.
+Dieter Kruska, in his 1970 German paper to Zeitschrift für Säugetierkunde, included Mangold-Wirz's value alongside other studies from other species allowing for some approximate comparison.
+In this example, the water deer brain represented 0.47% of body weight (BW), which was higher than for red (0.34% BW) and fallow (0.38% BW) but lower than in muntjac (0.79% BW) or roe (0.56% BW).
 In their chapter on brain size and natural history in the Biology and Management of the Cervidae compendium, published in 1987, Chris Wemmer and Don Wilson gave the average (mean) brain volume for males and females as virtually the same, around 46 and 47 cubic centimetres (just below 3 cubic inches), respectively, although the range was higher for bucks (41-51 cc) than does (45-48 cc).
 The authors note that this is slightly smaller, on average, than volumes reported from Reeve's muntjac (Muntiacus reevesi), and just below what might be expected for a deer of their size - i.e., Wemmer and Wilson calculated an encephalization quotient of 0.95 for both sexes.
 Based on Alfred Garrod's dissection of a stillborn fawn in 1877, and Victor Forbes' study of an adult five years later, in which he mentioned that the cerebral organization approached that of the roe deer (Capreolus capreolus) more than any other species known to him, the brain appears relatively convoluted, although we do not know how much of the brain is given over to any particular sense.

 A water deer buck stretches its neck while sniffing.
 This head raising/neck stretching is a common behaviour of water deer while trying to scent potential danger and an individual may spend several seconds inhaling lungfuls of air.
 That water deer spend a long time sniffing and utlise scent heavily during the rut suggests they likely have a good sense of smell. - Credit: Marc Baldwin

-I have seen water deer stretch their necks to elevate their heads while scenting in this manner, and they regularly lick their noses during sniffing, which increases molecular dissolution and thereby enhances sensitivity.
-In August 2023, Sharon Scott captured a lone adult doe making chewing and licking motions on one of her trail cameras that appeared to be associated with scenting behaviour, possibly engaging the vomeronasal organ.
+I have frequently observed water deer extending their necks in this manner to elevate the head while engaging in scenting behaviour, both while standing and lying down - extension may continue to the point where the head is nearly vertical elevating the nose to its highest possible position.
+In addition, they commonly lick their nose during sniffing, particularly when following scent trails; this behaviour likely facilitates the dissolution of odorant molecules and may enhance olfactory sensitivity.
+Additionally, in August 2023, Sharon Scott recorded a lone adult doe on a trail camera exhibiting chewing and licking movements that appeared to be associated with scent investigation, potentially indicating activation of the vomeronasal organ.
 The vomeronasal organ (VNO), sometimes also referred to as the Jacobson's organ after the Danish surgeon who wrote about it in 1813, is a small diamond-shaped bulb of tissue that forms part of the nasopalatine duct running along the roof of the mouth.
-In most species studied to date, the VNO's primary function is the detection of non-volatile chemicals, particularly the steroids found in pheromones, and its use is primarily associated with rutting behaviour in deer.
+The VNO's primary function appears to be the detection of non-volatile chemicals, particularly the steroids found in pheromones, hence its use is primarily associated with rutting behaviour in deer (see also: Deer Overview - Senses - Smell and Reproduction - Courtship Behaviour).

 The cribriform plate of a Chinese water deer doe.
 The back of the skull has been removed and the image looks in towards the tip of the nose.
 This "plate" separates the rostrum from the brain and the holes illustrate the passage of nerves through to the brain. - Credit: Marc Baldwin